gramaziokohler/compas_timber/docs/tutorials/grasshopper/joints.rst

 * `Beams`: list of beams.
 To avoid unintended results, it should be the same list that is later used as an input to :code:`Assembly`
 * `Rules`: rules defined using :code:`JointCategoryRule` components
 * `MaxDistance`: (optional) tolerance for finding connecting beams if the centerlines to not intersect exactly but are at a certain distance from each other.
+Default is 0.000001.

 .. image:: ../images/Joints4Categories_diagramm.png
     :width: 50%